-Being the engaging storyteller gives you visibility, credibility and influence.
+Being an engaging storyteller gives you visibility, credibility, and influence.
 These 3-factors are essential to your career Success.

 The ability to present or speak well is within everyone’s grasp.
-With 20-years’ experience as Motivational Speaker, I have coached the most boring of CEO’s and the most timid individual contributor to speak and present with impact.
+With over 20 years of experience as a Motivational Speaker, I have coached the most boring of CEOs and the timidest individual contributor to speak and present with impact.

 Using self-leadership, I encourage my students and clients to re-frame their fears as follows:

-Once you have addressed your fear, you need to be clear on why developing effective presentation skills is import to you.
+Once you have addressed your fear, you need to be clear on why developing effective presentation skills is important to you.
 For example:

 An opening question should ‘pace’ the audience’s current reality.
 If I am presenting to a group that has been told, “You HAVE to be there” I might ask “What would you rather be doing rather than be at this presentation?”, If you are giving a financial presentation, you might ask, “What’s the most important number we should be focusing on?”.